OpenGPTX/docs/notebooks/applications/spark/SparkHistoryServer.md

       memory: 512Mi
   serviceAccountName: default-editor
 ```
 - By default a logrotation is enabled.
-It deletes all Spark logs that are older than 30d
+It deletes all Spark logs that are older than 30d:
 ```
   cleaner:
     enabled: true
     maxAge: 30d
 ```
-- Only use 1 replica otherwise it wastes a lot resources
+- Only use 1 replica otherwise it wastes a lot resources:
 ```
   replicas: 1
 ```
-- The default resources have a nice responsivness
+- The default resources have a nice responsiveness:
 ```
   resources:
     limits: